Post # 78 – Developing World

 sense elements (prasada dathu ) manifests in the form aggregate.

-and recognition dawns (Chakku Vinnanaya, Sota Vinnanaya etc.) in the respective body parts of eye, ear nose,
+When these sense signals are experienced by the form aggregate, we become aware of them and recognition dawns (Chakku Vinnanaya, Sota Vinnanaya etc.) in the relevant body parts of eye, ear nose, tongue, and body respectively that have come to being as vipaka

 of past kamma, to react to such